nathanpasca/ai-plate-detector/README.md

 # AI License Plate Recognition System
 Python-based license plate recognition system using Google's Gemini AI API to detect and analyze vehicle information from images.
-This project was developed as part of President University MSIT Machine Learning course assignment to demonstrate practical applications of AI in messaging platforms.
+This project was developed as part of President University MSIT Machine Learning course assignment to demonstrate practical applications of AI.

 ## Prerequisites
 Before running this bot, make sure you have: